vPeteWalker/midway/prereqs/prereqs.rst

 - **1x VLAN**

    - A single network can be used for your CVM/AHV network, as well as user VMs.
-The customer may have a requirement to segregate UVMs and management interfaces, which would require additional VLANs or physical ports (and related wiring/tranceivers/switch ports).
+The customer may have a requirement to separate UVMs and management interfaces, which would require additional VLANs or physical ports (and related wiring/tranceivers/switch ports).
    - Recommended to be /24 or larger subnet, with no DHCP configured.
    - This network should be routable to/from the customer network and to the Internet.